 As I see pictures of tropical islands and coconuts popping up on my social media feed, it brings back memories of my own travels.

 Bali seems to be a popular destination these days, and although I don’t yearn to return to the tourist hub it has become, I do reminisce about the excellent food in the Indonesian oasis.
 I will never forget the sounds, smells, flavours; it’s intense, exotic and wonderful in the same breath.

 A particular day of cooking with Balinese chefs at Bumi Bali in Ubud burns in my memory.
 I still have the little booklet of recipes typed in part English, part Balinese, and leaving a little scope for creativity and the memory of flavours to find the right balance.

 This curry is relatively simple once you have the curry paste prepared, of which I make bulk and freeze into three-tablespoon portions to thaw and add to the chicken.

 Some ingredients are a little hard to source, in particular fresh kaffir lime and lemongrass.
 Check the fresh herb section of the supermarket for small packets and freeze any extra.

 These plants also grow well in pots that can be moved around to follow the sun during the year.
-Over the years I have nurtured pots of galangal, lemongrass, kaffir lime, and red chillies, simply so I always have a flavoursome curry at my fingertips.
+Over the years I have nurtured pots of galangal, lemongrass, lime leaf, and red chillies, simply so I always have a flavoursome curry at my fingertips.

-BALINESE CHICKEN YELLOW CURRY with Homegrown Kaffir Lime Leaf, Lemongrass & Galangal
+BALINESE CHICKEN YELLOW CURRY with Homegrown Lime Leaf, Lemongrass & Galangal

 Yellow curry paste